 On the walk to the building, I explore the repercussions of the newfound freedom.
 I can do anything I want.
 If I really want to, I could randomly attack someone.
 A mother Squatter and her child cross in front of me within the crowd: I could punch her.
 Instead I smile politely to cover my resentment.
 She completes the exchange with a smile I hadn’t expected, kind and genuine.
 It must be my attire.
 She thinks I’m one of them.
 For a moment, the lack of moral expectation took over my thoughts and I humor the amount of uncivil degeneracy I can now engage in with someone as attractive as that.

 But the moment passes and the internal discussion shifts, are there any restrictions?
 What are they?
-This is one of the reasons why the Squatters are hated by the CapDems after all: they are unrestricted from civil authority… they can’t be good because they have no guidance on how to be good.
+This is one of the reasons why the Squatters are hated by the CapDems after all: they are unrestrained from civil authority… they can’t be good because they have no guidance on how to be good.
+It is only through servitude to a higher cause that gives people that ethical stability.
 And then – with slight shame – I think of Tess.
 Regardless of my lost identity, I made a promise to her.
 A promise of dedication represented by spoken vows and sealed by the giving of rings.
 A ring I rarely think about but is always there.
 A ring that is unique to me.
 A ring that could be used to identify me.
 I look down and, with a pain that I was unaware I can both have and endure, I twist it off and put it in my pocket alongside the pain suppressants.

 While relieving myself and taking a moment in the rest area, a few more realizations manifest:

 - I am biologically still myself, but the representation of that biology is still masked with the alternate profile.
-For today, that’s all that really matters.
+For today, that’s all that really matters: how others see me.

 - My history is still the same.
 Family, experiences… Tess.
 While the contracts and documentation that proves it no longer apply, I still have an attachment to them beyond data.